 In evaluating proposed director candidates, the Nominating and Corporate Governance Committee may consider, in addition to the minimum qualifications and other criteria for director membership approved by the Board of Directors from time to time, all facts and circumstances that it deems appropriate or advisable, including, among other things, the current size and composition of the Board, its needs and its respective committees, such factors as character, integrity, judgment, diversity, independence, skills, education, expertise, business acumen, business experience, ability to contribute to the strategic direction of the Company, length of service, understanding of our business and industry, conflicts of interest, and other commitments.
 While we have no formal policy regarding Board diversity, the overall diversity of our Board is an important consideration in the director nomination and selection process.
-Our Nominating and Corporate Governance Committee assesses diversity in connection with the annual nomination process as well as in new director searches.
+Our Nominating and Corporate Governance Committee assesses diversity in connection with the annual nomination process as well as in new director searches and remains committed to satisfying the Nasdaq Board Diversity Rule by December 31, 2025.
+By the 2025 annual meeting, we will be required to disclose whether or not we have two directors that are diverse under the Nasdaq Board Diversity Rule, and if not, provide an explanation for why.
+We do not foresee any issue in complying with Nasdaq Board Diversity Rule at this time.